 – In Turkey, we have reworked our Anatolian offering into Walking and Exploring Cappadocia and the Land of the Hittites.
 This exciting tour, led by specialist Nota Karamaouna, who also accompanies all of our Greek tours, combines two of the most fascinating parts of Central Turkey: the great sites of the mid-2nd millennium BC Bronze Age civilisation of the Hittites and the surreal volcanic landscapes of Cappadocia, honeycombed with countless painted Byzantine churches.

-– In Northern Greece, we have created a new 2-week Exploring Macedonia – the Homelands of Alexander the Great.
+– In Northern Greece, we have created a new 2-week Exploring Macedonia tour.
 Another “Exploring…” tour, this itinerary introduces an area of extraordinary cultural and historical wealth and variety, including the great sites associated with Alexander and his father Phillip II, but also ranging from early prehistory through the Roman, Byzantine and Ottoman past.
 The tour offers insights into the rich tapestry that is the history of an oft-neglected region of Europe.

 – Further, we are glad to be able to reintroduce our 2-week Cruising the Dodecanese, a tour of eleven Greek islands, some well-known, some still untouched by tourism, that includes no less than three UNESCO-listed World Heritage sites.